How to Harness Public Opinion to Improve Municipal Services

 - Relies on real-time data updates.
 You get the information you need when you need it, not months later.

-- Uses representative sampling.
-All demographic sectors of your community are well represented and have a platform to be heard.
+- Uses representative sampling to reduce bias and ensure all demographic sectors of your community are well represented and have a platform to be heard.

-- Uses a derived importance approach to analyse the data.
-Unfiltered citizen opinions are collated, sifted, and analysed to ensure that you have the information that you need.
+- Uses a derived importance approach to analyze the data.
+Unfiltered citizen opinions are collated, sifted, and analyzed to ensure that you have the information that you need.

-- Produces user-friendly print-outs of analysed data.
+- Produces user-friendly printouts of analyzed data.
 Your polling information will be at your fingertips, making it easy for you to prove the impact of your policies or to see the areas that need further attention.

 Real-time, representative data will allow you to make better budgeting and other municipal decisions that are in sync with what your residents really want.